 A driving force for charity

 Albom’s background ranges from amateur boxing to nightclub singing, from warming up audiences for comedian Gabe Kaplan to earning master’s degrees in journalism and business administration from Columbia University.
-When he steps up to the podium at 9 a.m. on Feb.
-15, you can expect to hear a wealth of anecdotes and a unique perspective.
-Be sure you’re in Ballroom 20 of the San Diego Convention Center to hear him.
+When he steps up to the podium, you can expect to hear a wealth of anecdotes and a unique perspective.
+Be sure you’re in Ballroom 20 tomorrow at 9 a.m. to hear him.

-More information about Mitch Albom’s radio show, writing and charity work can be found online.
+More information about Mitch Albom’s radio show, writing, and charity work can be found at www.mitchalbom.com.